Cannabis & Sleep

-As more and more countries (including India) are beginning to understand the benefits of cannabis medicine, it is becoming a popular alternative for treating sleep disorders, traditionally managed through a variety of medicines from sleeping pills to melatonin.
+As more and more countries (including India) are beginning to understand the benefits of cannabis oil for sleep and cannabis medicine, it is becoming a popular alternative treatment for sleep disorders, traditionally managed through a variety of medicines from sleeping pills to melatonin.

 We live in a very busy time with constant distractions and the capability to stay connected to one another 24/7.
 While this connected lifestyle has many advantages, it does not often promote healthy sleeping habits, causing many of us to fall short on both sleep duration and quality.
-Research on the subject indicates that nearly 50% of individuals living in the United States suffer from some form of sleep disturbance.
+Research on insomnia and cannabis indicates that nearly 50% of individuals living in the United States suffer from some form of sleep disturbance.

 SYMPTOMS, CAUSES, AND PREDISPOSITIONS